Data Science is the study of the generalizable extraction of knowledge from data, the key word being science in this definition.

 At the same time this new field of scientific study has to address different sensitivities, including:

 The above are complemented by different kinds of data analytics, including predictive analytics: market penetration and sustainable company strategies depend on the right decisions at the right time.
-With increasing amounts of market and competitor behaviour data to analyze for decision makers, predictions become vulnerable without the right kind of know-how.
+With increasing amounts of market and competitor behaviour data to analyse for decision makers, predictions become vulnerable without the right kind of know-how.

 Major application domains of the above research components include, but are not limited to, biology, drug discovery, digital preservation, cultural studies, automation, business logistics, etc.